ShadowSecurityOfficial/Shadow-Community/README.md

 ```
 # Requesting a feature

-If you would like a feature to be added to Shadow-Manual please request it by opening a issue on GitHub and explaning why it would be of use to the project.
+If you would like a feature to be added to Shadow-Community please request it by opening a issue on GitHub and explaning why it would be of use to the project.

 # DISCLAIMER